rapidsai/cugraph/docs/cugraph/source/installation/source_build.md

 ### (OPTIONAL) Set environment variable on activation

-It is possible to configure the conda environment to set environmental variables on activation.
+It is possible to configure the conda environment to set environment variables on activation.
 Providing instructions to set PATH to include the CUDA toolkit bin directory and LD_LIBRARY_PATH to include the CUDA lib64 directory will be helpful.

 ```bash
 cd  ~/anaconda3/envs/cugraph_dev